-The Trust's financial objective continues to be to build a reserve fund equal to one year of expenditures.
-After that time fees and services will be reviewed and revised.
+The Trust's financial objective continues to be the establishment of a reserve fund equal to one year of expenditures.
+After such time, fees and services will be reviewed and revised.
 This reserve will serve as a contingency against fluctuations in well licence fee revenue caused by hydrocarbon production declines or unforeseen expenditures.